 Congratulations!
 You’ve crossed the graduation stage with your diploma in hand—and the future ahead of you.

-But weeks are turning into months, and you haven’t landed your first Real World Job.
+But weeks are turning into months, and you haven’t landed your first “real” job after college.
 Now what?

 As a recent college graduate myself, I get it.
 Taking the time to find a good starting position is tough.
-And with a bachelor’s degree becoming more common, it’s even more difficult to differentiate yourself from other applicants.
+And with a bachelor’s degree becoming more common, it’s even more difficult to differentiate yourself from other applicants (hint: they’re all looking for jobs after college, too).

 But here’s the good news: As you continue to search for the gig that’s right for you, you can take plenty of measures to stay on top of your finances and prepare for a future that’s bright: